OHSU Research Mentors

 Matthew Butler, Ph.D.

-Dr. Butler is an associate professor in the Oregon Institute of Occupational Health Sciences.
+Dr. Matthew Butler is an associate professor in the Oregon Institute of Occupational Health Sciences.
 Research in the lab is focused on how internal body clocks are synchronized and how these clocks contribute to health and well-being.
-Dr. Butler currently mentors 2 undergraduate students in the laboratory and is a faculty member on one training grant at OHSU.
+Dr. Butler currently mentors one postdoctoral scholar and two undergraduate students in the laboratory and is a faculty member on one training grant at OHSU.

 Michael S. Cohen, Ph.D.

-Dr. Cohen is an associate professor in the Department of Chemical Physiology and Biochemistry.
-Their research focuses on the role of the essential metabolite NAD+ in physiology and disease.
-They are currently mentoring 3 graduate students, 2 postdocs, and 1 undergraduate.
-They are a faculty member on the PBMS training grant and are an associate director on the Chemical Physiology training grant.
+Dr. Michael S. Cohen is an associate professor in the Department of Chemical Physiology and Biochemistry.
+His research focuses on the role of the essential metabolite NAD+ in physiology and disease.
+Dr. Cohen is currently mentoring three graduate students, two postdoctoral scholars, and one undergraduate.
+He is a faculty member on the PBMS training grant and is an associate director on the Chemical Physiology training grant.

 Karen B. Eden, Ph.D.